ppuentex/ColoradoR_RemoteSensing/README.md

-# ColoradoR_RemoteSensing
-Quantifying storage losses in the Colorado River Megadrought
+# Quantifying storage losses in the Colorado River Megadrought: Lake Powell and Lake Mead